-In a recent speech to UN delegates, the Prime Minister of Mozambique re-emphasised the critical importance of both adapting to climate change and improving access to power when developing a sustainable economy.
-Mozambique is among the world’s poorest countries, ranked 178 on the UNDP Human Development Index in 2014.
-The country is also vulnerable to climate change, experiencing recurrent droughts and flooding which undermine food security, livelihoods and public health.
-Mozambique has an installed power generation capacity of more than 2,000MW, however the majority of generated power is exported to South Africa leaving 450MW of available capacity for domestic consumption.
+Mozambique is among the world’s poorest countries, and is also vulnerable to climate change, experiencing recurrent droughts and flooding which undermine food security, livelihoods and public health.
+According to EDM’s Integrated Master Plan, Mozambique had an installed power generation capacity of 2,856MW in 2017, however, demand for electricity from commercial and industrial customers is growing.
 The Government of Mozambique (GoM) is therefore facing the dual challenge of mitigating and adapting to climate change while also increasing installed power generation capacity.

-The GoM is committed to increasing electrification rates especially within rural communities and to closing the widening gap between power demand and supply.
 The GoM’s National Energy Strategy seeks to increase private sector involvement in the energy sector and promote new and renewable sources of energy.
-Over 80% of Mozambique’s power is currently supplied by the Cahora Bassa hydroelectric plant on the Zambezi River.
+As additional energy sources have entered the EDM supply matrix, the contribution of the 2075 MW hydropower at Cahora Bassa (of which only 500 MW are available for the national market) has been decreasing.
+In 2019, HCB represented 52% of the total energy supply, compared with 35% from IPPs, 12% from EDM’s own production, and 1% imported from South Africa and other neighbouring countries.
 The Government has however identified a further 100 sites with a collective hydropower potential of 15,000MW.
 Further increasing installed hydropower capacity has the dual advantage of supplying clean energy whilst also mitigating some of the worst effects of climate induced droughts and flooding.